 - government spending;

 - private investment;

-Autonomous private consumption and private investment are financed out of past savings or through private credit creation.
+Autonomous private consumption and private investment can be financed out of past savings or through private credit creation.

-Although some spending is best treated as autonomous, it is appropriate to consider most private consumption spending as financed out of current income.
+Although some spending is best treated as autonomous, it is appropriate to consider most private consumption spending as being dependent on current income.